 Keep Your Vacuum Clean

 Cleaning your vacuum does not mean that you need to scrub it with soap and water after every use.
 You do need to ensure that no long strings or hair have wrapped around the rotating brush.
 A simple snip with some scissors should be enough to clear the brush from its entanglements.
 In addition, make sure there are no clogs in the hose by using a long wire or thin pole to dislodge any blockages.
 Other parts of the vacuum may become covered in dust over time as well.
 If you are comfortable with doing so, remove the base from your vacuum and use a dry rag to clean the fan and intake port.
 Look for the exhaust port and the gaskets and wipe those clean as well.
 A vacuum repair shop can do this for you if you prefer not to get your hands dirty.
+All these tasks can be a bit easier with a cordless model.

 Change or clean the filters